 \section{Introduction}

 \IEEEPARstart{T}{he} proliferation of high-mobility communication scenarios, such as vehicular-to-everything (V2X) and unmanned aerial vehicle (UAV) networks, has made achieving reliable, high-capacity, and low-latency wireless transmission a primary goal for 5G and beyond networks.
 A key challenge in these environments is the rapid time variation of the wireless channels~\cite{saad20206g}.
 Conventional orthogonal frequency-division multiplexing (OFDM) signaling~\cite{Weinstein2009ofdm,tao2025securitydirectionalmodulationtime} degrades under such conditions due to the resulting Doppler effects.
 To mitigate these issues, the Orthogonal Time Frequency Space (OTFS) modulation scheme~\cite{hadani2017OrthogonalTime, raviteja2018InterferenceCancellation} has emerged as a promising technology due to its inherent robustness against the Doppler shift and its proven superior performance in fast fading channels.
-The fundamental difference of OTFS is its operation in the two-dimensional (2D) Doppler-delay (DD) domain, as opposed to the traditional time-frequency (TF) domain of OFDM.
-In this domain, the channel impulse response of a highly mobile environment is transformed into a sparse and quasi-time-invariant representation, which is characterized by a few key Doppler-delay parameters.
+Unlike conventional OFDM, which maps data to the time-frequency (TF) domain, OTFS distinguishes itself by multiplexing symbols in the two-dimensional (2D) Doppler-delay (DD) domain.
+In this domain, the channel impulse response of a highly mobile environment is transformed into a sparse, quasi-time-invariant representation characterized by a few key DD parameters.
 This enables accurate equalization and signal detection in high-mobility scenarios.

 To meet the ever-increasing demand for high throughput and spectral efficiency, OTFS can be integrated with Multiple-Input Multiple-Output (MIMO)~\cite{marzetta2016fundamentals} technology.
-MIMO systems enhance channel capacity and communication coverage by transmitting multiple data streams simultaneously and forming flexible beams, which also helps mitigate fading and interference.
-Beyond communication, MIMO has also proven important in radar systems~\cite{sun2020MIMO}, where its flexible beams, created by independent waveforms, allow for the simultaneous tracking of multiple targets.
-MIMO OTFS architecture can offer high-quality communication services even in extremely mobile scenarios.
-A prerequisite for fully realizing the high-capacity and spectral efficiency benefits of MIMO OTFS is the accurate estimation of Channel State Information (CSI).
+MIMO systems enhance channel capacity and communication coverage by simultaneously transmitting multiple data streams and forming flexible beams, which also help mitigate fading and interference.
+Beyond communication, MIMO has also proven important in radar systems~\cite{sun2020MIMO}, where its flexible beams, generated by independent waveforms, enable simultaneous tracking of multiple targets.
+The MIMO OTFS architecture can provide high-quality communication services even in highly mobile scenarios.
+A prerequisite for fully realizing the high-capacity and spectral-efficiency benefits of MIMO OTFS is accurate Channel State Information (CSI) estimation.